-- Ensuring that equality and diversity are embedded in the curriculum and in assemblies e.g. School council elections, Playground Buddies, Anti-bullying week, RE curriculum, British Values, Talking Partners, and playtime buddies... - Fostering good relations by providing enrichment opportunities e.g., visits to a range of places of worship, visiting artists, specialist teachers in music, dance, modern foreign languages and sports, a variety of external trips that extend an understanding of positive role models and past events. - Ensuring that Ashcroft Primary Academy is seen as an active school within our local community e.g. participation in sports events including those for children with disabilities, , visits to local secondary schools, fund-raising initiatives and charity weeks; Recognising our responsibilities to the environment near and far through our globally immersive curriculum; Providing a variety of extra-curricular and cross-school opportunities for children to extend confidence and experience of working with different personalities, cultures and abilities e.g. sporting events, professional performances and working with visiting artists
+- Encouraging and implementing initiatives to deal with tensions between different groups of pupils within the school.
+For example, the Children's Leadership Team and Pupil Forums have representatives from different year groups and is formed of pupils from a range of backgrounds. - > We also work with parents to promote knowledge and understanding of different cultures. - > We have developed links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach. - > Fostering good relations by providing enrichment opportunities e.g., visits to a range of places of worship, visiting artists, specialist teachers in music and sports, a variety of external trips that extend an understanding of positive role models and past events. - ➤ Ensuring that our academies are seen as active schools within our local community e.g. participation in sports events including those for children with disabilities, visits to local secondary schools, care homes, fund-raising initiatives and charity weeks. - Recognising our responsibilities to the environment near and far through our globally immersive curriculum; providing a variety of extra-curricular and cross-school opportunities for children to extend confidence and experience of working with different personalities, cultures and abilities e.g. sporting events, professional performances (including working with local Theatre companies) and working with visiting artists - ➤ The above is enhanced through the 10 points of The Harmony Pledge being fully incorporated into the curriculum and culture of every Academy.